 Mobility is changing how we work and where we work.
 The base of that transformation has been the IEEE wireless standards: from the original standard, which left many of us looking at a spinning wheel and waiting for connectivity, to the latest proposed standard that will give us all simultaneous wireless access.
 End-users now demand anytime, anywhere, any device connectivity- fast and with high availability.
 The question is, can your wireless network provide that?

 This tutorial will decipher the alphabet soup of the most common IEEE 802.11 standards and describe how they have evolved over the years and what standards your enterprise needs to enable digital transformation.
+One note: the Wi-Fi Alliance has added generational names to the standards to make them easier to remember and understand, similar to the 3G/4G/5G designations used for cellular networks.
+Those designations are listed below.

 |IEEE 802.11||1997||2.4||2 Mbps||Indoors: 20 m